mertrois/Native-Trackpad/README.md

 - In Fusion make sure to turn on `Use gesture-based view navigation` (which is the default).

 There is no special needs to configure your Trackpad in System Preferences.
-What I personaly do is set Tracking speed to maximum to have panning even faster.
+What I personally do is set Tracking speed to maximum to have panning even faster.

 ![manual install](res/install.png)